jobjo/jobjo.github.io/_posts/2019-04-24-ocaml-has-some-new-shiny-syntax.md

 optional results using the monad and applicative functor combinators for options.

-To get something concrete to work with, assume the following API:
+To have something concrete to work with, assume the following API:

 ```ocaml
 val safe_head : 'a seq -> 'a option